kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 In some cases, the old behavior requires a considerable amount of time before it can be removed.
 In these cases the feature gate's behavior can be retained until the old behavior is removed, at which point the feature gate can be deprecated as stated above.
-The gate can still be accepted but should not have any effect and should not cause any errors.
+This is also true for deprecated feature-gates of GA features, hence the gate can still be accepted but should not have any effect and should not cause any errors.
+Features that are intended to be user-disabled should include mechanisms for that, which are themselves covered by the feature-gate.

 Feature gates are not versioned in the same way as the previously discussed components, therefore the rules for deprecation are as follows: